home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 Plugs like the [FRITZ!DECT 200][fritzdect_200] or [FRITZ!DECT 210][fritzdect_210] will be integrated as {% term switch %} {% term entities %}.

-Further there are additional {% term sensors "sensor" %} and {% term binary-sensor %} {% term entities %} created for each device, based on its capabilities:
+Further there are additional {% term sensors "sensor" %} and {% term binary_sensor %} {% term entities %} created for each device, based on its capabilities:

 - Button lock via UI
 - Button lock on device